 “We want to provide quick service,” Taylor said.
 “It’s like being down on the wharf and ordering at a window and then picking it up.”

 All of the recipes come from Sam and Stewart’s father.
 Those recipes were first featured at a small seafood business owned and operated by the family called Sam’s Oyster House.

 That business has since closed but Stewart still runs Stewby’s Seafood Shanty in Fort Walton.
 Scooter’s is open from 10 a.m. until 9 p.m. during the week.
 It is open until 9:30 p.m. on Fridays and Saturdays.

-Shrimp, calamari and shrimp tacos are on the menu, as are oysters, soft-shell crab and chicken.
+Shrimp, calamari and shrimp tacos are on the menu, as are oysters, softshell crab and chicken.
 Grilled fish and chicken sandwiches are also among the options for customers.
 The newest menu item is crab claws.
 Oysters are a great choice as well because of how they taste at this time of the year.